awsdocs/amazon-eks-user-guide/doc_source/managing-coredns.md

 1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

-1. In the left navigation, select **Clusters**, and then select the name of the cluster that you want to configure the CoreDNS Amazon EKS add\-on for\.
+1. In the left navigation pane, select **Clusters**, and then select the name of the cluster that you want to configure the CoreDNS Amazon EKS add\-on for\.

 1. Choose the **Configuration** tab and then choose the **Add\-ons** tab\.